Be a Vol. Prepare today.

 It’s never too early to start your college search, and we are here to answer all of your questions about the admissions process for the University of Tennessee, Knoxville.
 We want you to be prepared to join us on Rocky Top and be a part of the Volunteer family!

 If you don’t have a VIP (Vol in Progress) account yet, we encourage you to create one.
-You will be able to receive information from UT, register for campus tours, hear about and register to attend events, and ultimately apply for admission come your senior year.
+You will be able to receive information from UT, register for campus tours, hear about and register to attend events, and ultimately apply for admission during your senior year.

 Why should you be a Vol?